razahai/academic/README.md

 VCS for managing classes, assignments, files, etc.

-## scripts
+## Scripts

-**ai-clean-commit** - strips full name, graduation year, and class period from the bottom of each file in ai/
+- `ai-clean-commit` - strips full name, graduation year, and class period from the bottom of each file in the `ai/` folder.

-**cv-clean-commit** - replaces ion username with "--" in each file in cv/
+- `cv-clean-commit` - replaces ion username with "--" in each file in the `cv/` folder.

-## notes
+## Notes

-Files from web, mobile, foundations, and ap are not included in this repository, primarily due to the fact that i no longer have access to them
+- I no longer have access to my files from the following courses: Web Development, Mobile Apps Development, Accelerated Foundations of Computer Science, and AP Computer Science A+.